Abortion law in the United States by state: Wyoming

-Abortion is legal in Wyoming up to the point of fetal viability.
-A near total abortion ban was struck down by a Wyoming judge in November 2024.
+Abortion in Wyoming is legal until fetal viability.
+A 6-week ban was signed into law in 2026, however the law was challenged and a court temporarily blocked it from taking effect while the lawsuit proceeds.
 Parental consent is required for minors under the age of 18.

 In 2022, state legislation attempted to make abortion illegal, except in cases of rape, incest, or harm to the health of the pregnant woman, but enforcement was blocked by the courts, pending a final decision on the law's constitutionality.
-Opponents of the ban cited a provision of the state constitution, approved by a referendum in 2012 as part of the backlash against the Affordable Care Act, that guarantees Wyoming citizens the rights to make their own health care decisions.
+The ban was struck down by a Wyoming judge in November 2024, a ruling upheld by the Wyoming Supreme Court in January 2026.
+The court found that the law violated the Wyoming Constitution, stating that "whether to terminate or continue a pregnancy is a woman's own health care decision protected by Article 1, Section 38."
+This provision had been passed by voters in 2012 as Constitutional Amendment A as part of the backlash against the Affordable Care Act.

+On March 9, 2026, Governor Mark Gordon signed a heartbeat law passed by the Wyoming Legislature.
+Opponents vowed to challenge the law in state court based on the January 2026 decision.
+Gordon said that while he supported the law, it was a "fragile legal effort with significant risk of ending in the courts rather than in lasting, durable policy" and suggested that the issue should ultimately be decided by state voters.

 State table

 Limits on abortion

 Abortion is not legal at any gestational age in states displayed with a pink background.
 Additional limitations are given regardless, as the legality of abortion may change.